yukihane/Sudachi/README.md

 ### Options

 - -r conf specifies the setting file
+- -c skip lines starting with # (just printing them)
 - -m {A|B|C} specifies the mode of splitting
+- -s print sub-word lines starting with @A or @B
 - -a outputs the dictionary form and the reading form
 - -d dump the debug outputs
 - -o specifies output file (default: the standard output)